 Sweet Potato and Kale Brown Rice Casserole

-Let’s talk a mid-week, cheesy, pick-me-up casserole, shall we?
+Let’s talk a mid-week, cheesy, pick-me-up kinda dish.

-And!
 There are no cans of cream of anything involved.
 Just real foods.
-Some brown rice, some broth, a bit of cheese!
+Some brown rice, some broth, a bit of cheese.
 Plus, of course, the aforementioned sweet potatoes and kale.

 Tips & Tricks For This Sweet Potato Brown Rice Casserole

 - This dish is gluten free except for the one tablespoon of breadcrumbs (which add just a touch of crunch to the top of the casserole).
 Either replace with gluten free breadcrumbs or just leave off.

 - You do not need to bake this casserole for very long – it’s just to heat everything through and melt the cheese.
 So be sure to stick to the 11 to 13 minutes.
 Otherwise you run the risk of drying the casserole out.
 And no one wants that.